Soldering: Stained glass soldering

 Historically, stained glass soldering tips were copper, heated by being placed in a charcoal-burning brazier.
 Multiple tips were used; when one tip cooled down from use, it was placed back in the brazier of charcoal and the next tip was used.
+Solder used was typically composed of lead and tin.

 More recently, electrically heated soldering irons are used.
 These are heated by a coil or ceramic heating element inside the tip of the iron.
 Different power ratings are available, and temperature can be controlled electronically.
 These characteristics allow longer beads to be run without interrupting the work to change tips.
 Soldering irons designed for electronic use are often effective though they are sometimes underpowered for the heavy copper and lead came used in stained glass work.

 Oleic acid is the classic flux material that has been used to improve solderability.

 Tiffany-type stained glass is made by gluing copper foil around the edges of the pieces of glass and then soldering them together.
 This method makes it possible to create three-dimensional stained glass pieces.